The English Patient (film): Plot

-Caravaggio reveals that he has been seeking revenge for his injuries, and has killed the German interrogator who cut off his thumbs and the spy who identified him, but has been searching for the man who provided maps to the Germans, allowing them to infiltrate Cairo.
-He suspects the patient is Almásy, asking "Did you kill the Cliftons?", to which Almásy concedes "Maybe...
+Caravaggio seeks revenge for his injuries, killing the German interrogator who cut his thumbs off and the spy who betrayed him, and seeks out whoever provided maps to the Germans, allowing them to infiltrate Cairo.
+He confronts Almásy about the Cliftons' death, and he concedes "Maybe ...
 I did".

-Reminiscing for Caravaggio, with Hana listening in from an adjoining room, Almásy recalls packing camp in 1941 when Geoffrey arrives overhead.
-He dives straight for Almásy, who jumps out of the way.
-Scrambling over to the wreckage, he finds Geoffrey dead at the controls and Katharine badly injured in the front seat.
-She tells him Geoffrey knew, and was attempting a double murder-suicide.
-Almásy carries her to the Cave of Swimmers.
-He notices she is wearing a chain bearing his gift, and she declares she has always loved him.
+Hana overhears Almásy telling Caravaggio about packing camp in 1941 when Geoffrey arrives in the biplane.
+He aims at Almásy, who jumps out of the way, and crashes.
+Almásy finds Geoffrey dead at the controls and Katharine badly injured in the front seat.
+It was an attempted double murder-suicide, as he uncovered their affair.
+Almásy carries Katharine to the Cave of Swimmers and observes that she is still wearing the thimble he had given her as a gift and she declares she has always loved him.

-Leaving her in the cave with provisions and his book, Almásy walks three days cross-desert.
-Arriving at British-held El Tag, he explains the desperate situation and asks for help, but a young officer detains Almásy on suspicion of being a spy.
-Transported away by train, Almásy escapes and eventually comes into contact with a German army unit.
-They take him to the Kufra Oasis, where Madox has hidden his plane.
-Exchanging maps for fuel, Almásy takes to the air and finally reaches the cave, where he confirms that Katharine has died.
-He carries her body to the plane, and he is burned when shot down, connecting to the start of the film.
-After hearing the story, Caravaggio gives up his quest for revenge.
+Leaving her with provisions and his book, Almásy walks three days across the desert to British-held El Tag.
+He asks for help for her, but a young officer detains him on suspicion of being a spy.
+Transported away by train, Almásy escapes and encounters a German army unit which takes him to the Kufra Oasis, where Madox has hidden his plane.
+Exchanging maps for fuel, Almásy flies to the cave, finds Katharine dead, and is shot down flying her body away.
+After hearing the story, Caravaggio abandons his quest for revenge.

-Kip is reposted once he has cleared the area of explosives; he and Hana agree they will meet again.
-Later, pushing several vials of morphine toward Hana, Almásy tells her he has had enough.
-Though visibly upset, she grants his wish and administers a lethal dose.
-As he drifts to sleep, she reads him Katharine's final letter, written to Almásy while she was alone in the cave.
-The next morning Caravaggio returns with a friend, and they get a lift to Florence.
-Hana holds Almásy's book tightly as they ride away.
+Kip is reposted after the explosives are cleared and agrees with Hana they'll meet again.
+Almásy tells her he's had enough by pushing vials of morphine towards her.
+Though distraught, Hana grants his wish, administering a lethal dose.
+As he drifts to sleep, she reads him Katharine's final letter, written while alone in the cave.
+The next morning, Hana goes with Caravaggio to Florence, clutching Almásy's book.